JyotiSunkara/PUBG/README.md

 ## **`Context`**

 As soon as the game begins Argon is free to move in the world surrounded by mountains using the controls. `150` drones are spawned in total at different points in time and space.
 If all `150` drones are annihilated by Argon, he wins the game.
 If any drone collides with Argon, the game is lost.
 Argon has a total of `5` health tokens which means he can refill the gun `5` times either manually or automatically.
 Every refill of the gun gives Argon `30` bullets.
-The score is calculated based on how many drones Argon has annihilated, where `10` points are given for each annihilated drone!
-The time remaining is also displayed on the scree which means Argon must get rid of the drones as fast as possible.
+The score is calculated based on how many drones Argon has annihilated, where `10` points are given for killing a drone and `5` points for a damage causing shot!
+The time remaining is also displayed on the screen which means Argon must get rid of the drones as fast as possible.
 Argon is given `1000` seconds to complete the mission and hence must remain incentivised to win the game as fast as possible!

 ![Shot](media/loading.gif)